 We keep hard copy and electronic records of all patients’ personal information.
 We take steps to protect these records against loss, misuse, unauthorised access, use, modification or disclosure.
 We ensure that hard copies of records are kept in locked files and there are security processes in place regarding computer access.
 We take steps to ensure that electronic data is backed up.

 We, or our contracted data storage providers, may use servers, systems and cloud computing providers outside Australia.
 We use our best endeavours to ensure that our storage providers are required to comply with Australian Privacy laws.

 After a period of 7 years (or in the case of a person under 18, until the person turns 25) we may securely destroy or de-identify your records in accordance with Australian laws.

-You have the right to access the personal information that we hold about you.
+Our practice acknowledges patients may request access to their dental records.
 You can contact us in writing, by email or by telephone and request access to your personal information.
-Our contact details are set out in Section 8 of this Policy.
-We will always try to meet your request within a reasonable time.
-In some circumstances, your request for access may be denied.
-These circumstances include:
+Our contact details are set out at the end of this Policy and our practice will respond within a reasonable time of up to 30 days.

-- Our contact information and resolving your concerns
+Our contact information and resolving your concerns

 You can contact us and request that we send you a copy of this Policy by mail or email.

 Please note that this policy is reviewed 12 monthly and updated with any changes to the privacy act or to our practice.
 You will be notified of any changes that may affect you.